Group actions with commensurated subsets, wallings and cubings: Classical examples

 The author, Stalder and Valette proved in \cite{CSVa} that Property PW is stable under taking {\bf standard wreath products}.
 In general (e.g., in the case of $\Z\wr\Z$), the methods outputs an infinite-dimensional cube complex even in both groups act on finite-dimensional ones.
 The statement given in \cite{CSVa} was weaker, because the authors had primarily the Haagerup Property in mind, but the method in \cite{CSV} allows to get the general case.
 See \S\ref{s_wp} and Proposition \ref{stpw}.

 There are natural strengthenings of Property PW, such as, in order of strength: having a proper action on a {\em finite-dimensional} CAT(0) cube complex, having a proper action on a {\em finite-dimensional locally finite} CAT(0) cube complex, having a proper {\em cocompact} action on a finite-dimensional CAT(0) cube complex.
 We do not address them in this paper, although they are of fundamental importance.
 These classes are much more restricted.
 For instance, it was observed in \cite{CSVa} that the wreath product $(\Z/2\Z)\wr F_2$ has Property FW but does not have any proper action on a finite-dimensional CAT(0) cube complex.
 N.~Wright's result that finite-dimensional CAT(0) cube complexes have finite asymptotic dimension \cite{Wr} provides a wealth of other examples, including the wreath product $\Z\wr\Z$, which has Property PW by \cite{CSVa} (completed in Proposition \ref{stpw}), or Thompson's group $F$ of the interval, which has Property PW by Farley \cite{Far}.
-I do not know if having a proper cellular action on a (finite-dimensional~/ proper~/ finite-dimensional and proper) CAT(0) cube complex are distinct properties.
+I do not know if, for a finitely generated group, having a proper cellular action on a (finite-dimensional~/ proper~/ finite-dimensional and proper) CAT(0) cube complex are distinct properties.
 [For non-proper actions, there exists \cite{ABJLMS,CK} a finitely generated group $Q$ with no non-trivial cellular action on any locally finite finite-dimensional cube complex; so the free product $Q\ast Q$ also shares this property, but it also acts with unbounded orbits on a (not locally finite) tree.]

-\subsubsection{Examples with the negation of Property FW}
+\subsection{Examples with the negation of Property FW}

 If $G$ is a finitely generated group and $H$ is a subgroup, let us say that $H$ is {\em coforked} in $G$ if $G/H$ has at least 2 ends.
-This is called ``codimension 1 subgroup" by Sageev \cite{S95} and in some subsequent papers but this terminology can be confusing as there is no underlying notion of dimension, and because it is not well-reflected by the geometry of $H$ inside $G$, as shown by the following example:
+This is called ``codimension 1 subgroup" by Sageev \cite{S95} and in some subsequent papers but this terminology can be confusing as there is in general no underlying notion of dimension, or other unrelated such notions in some cases, and because it is not well-reflected by the geometry of $H$ inside $G$, as shown by the following example:

 \begin{exe} Consider the infinite dihedral group $G_1=\langle a,b\mid a^2,b^2\rangle$ with generating set $\{a,b,aba\}$ and the group $G_2=\langle t,u\mid [t,u],u^2\rangle\simeq\Z\times (\Z/2\Z)$ with generating set $\{tu,u\}$.
 Then there exists a isomorphism between the Cayley graphs of these groups mapping $\{1,a\}$ to $\{1,u\}$.
 On the other hand, $\{1,a\}$ is not coforked in $G_1$, while $\{1,u\}$ is coforked in $G_2$. \end{exe}